World-Changing Science at NERSC

 Neutrino Discoveries at Daya Bay

-A NERSC-enabled result from the Daya Bay neutrino experiment was named one of Science Magazine’s Top Ten Breakthroughs of 2012, for discovery of the last neutrino “mixing angle,” a fundamental quantity in high energy physics.
-Shortly after experimental data was collected from the experiment, which used neutrinos generated by the Daya Bay nuclear power plant in China, it traveled via the National Science Foundation’s GLORIAD network and DOE’s ESnet to NERSC.
-At NERSC the data was processed automatically, stored, and shared with collaborators around the world via the Daya Bay Offline Data Monitor, a web-based “science gateway” hosted by NERSC.
-NERSC is the only U.S. site where all of the raw, simulated, and derived Daya Bay data were analyzed and archived.
-Because of the ease of data movement and automated analysis and sharing pipelines, Day Bay was able to beat its competitors in its determination of the mixing angle.
+A NERSC-enabled result from the Daya Bay neutrino experiment was named one of Science Magazine’s Top Ten Breakthroughs of 2012 for the discovery of the last neutrino “mixing angle,” a fundamental quantity in high energy physics.
+Shortly after, experimental data was collected from the experiment, which used neutrinos generated by the Daya Bay nuclear power plant in China.
+The data traveled via the National Science Foundation’s GLORIAD network and DOE’s ESnet to NERSC.
+At NERSC, the data was processed automatically, stored, and shared with collaborators worldwide via the Daya Bay Offline Data Monitor, a web-based “science gateway” hosted by NERSC.
+NERSC is the only U.S. site where all raw, simulated, and derived Daya Bay data were analyzed and archived.
+Because of the ease of data movement and automated analysis and sharing pipelines, Day Bay was able to beat its competitors in determining the mixing angle.

 A Record Quantum Circuit Simulation